It's not currently possible to take a direct ferry from Milos to Iraklia. Instead, you'll need to take an indirect route

 To be honest, it doesn't really matter which one you choose, as the route normally goes Milos – Paros – Naxos once a day during the summer on the same vessel.

 Once you've arrived at either Paros or Naxos, you will then need to swap ferries for one sailing from Naxos to Iraklia.

 This is where you'll need to have you planning straightened out.
 On some days, the wait between ferries is just a couple of hours, but others its nearly 10 hours!
-Don't be tempted with a super-short layover time either – Ferries in Greece can be delayed because of string wind in the Cyclades known as the Meltemi.
+Don't be tempted with a super-short layover time either – Ferries in Greece can be delayed because of strong wind in the Cyclades known as the Meltemi.

 I recommend Ferryhopper as a place to start looking at your Milos Iraklia routes.
 As a ball park figure, you can expect ticket prices to be around the 75 Euro mark for traveling from Milos to Iraklia.

 A few travel tips for visiting the Greek island of Iraklia:

 - For hotels in Iraklia, I suggest using Booking.
 They have a great choice of where to stay in Iraklia and areas to consider staying include Livadi, and Agios Georgios.
 If you are traveling to Iraklia in the peak travel season, I advise reserving accommodation in Iraklia a month or so in advance.
 I've a full guide here: Where to stay in Iraklia.

 - One of the best places to look at ferry schedules and to book tickets online is at Ferryhopper.
 I think it's better that you book your Milos to Iraklia ferry tickets in advance, especially during the height of the tourist season.

 - For more travel information about Iraklia, Milos and other Greek islands, please sign up for my newsletter.